 Once your disc is bulging it will stay that way forever.

-The bulging portion of the disc actually tends to regress over time with partial or complete resolution in 2/3 people in a 6 month period.
+The bulging portion of the disc actually tends to regress over time with a partial or complete resolution in 2/3 people in a 6 month period.

 So What Next?

 Since most people are not happy to be in pain for six months while the disc naturally heals, conservative treatment to help control the pain along the way is popular!
-Pain control is necessary not only from a comfort point of view, but also to combat compensatory movement patterns that the body adopts in an attempt to take pressure off the painful disc.
+Pain control is necessary not only from a comfort point of view but also to combat compensatory movement patterns that the body adapts in an attempt to take pressure off the painful disc.
 If these patterns stick around long enough, they themselves can end up causing painful conditions in other areas.

 The main aim of conservative treatment is to get rid of as much of your pain as possible, improve the way you move and function, minimize the negative effects of the experience of pain on your body, and get you to a point where you can enjoy doing the things you love to do!
-Most of the time this can be achieved with the use of specific exercises and stretches, temporary restriction of specific movements, manual manipulations and soft tissue work and localized icing of the affected area.
-In some cases people require a course of anti-inflammatories and muscle relaxants as well.
+Most of the time this can be achieved with the use of specific exercises and stretches, a temporary restriction of specific movements, manual manipulations and soft tissue work and localized icing of the affected area.
+In some cases, people require a course of anti-inflammatories and muscle relaxants as well.

 Disc injuries are a lot less daunting and scary than they are sometimes perceived to be.
-With a dash of knowledge, a splash of discipline and a pinch of patience you have the recipe to getting back to doing the things you love and enjoying the life you live- hopefully stronger than ever before!
+With a dash of knowledge, a splash of discipline and a pinch of patience you have the recipe to getting back to doing the things you love and enjoying the life you live- hopefully, stronger than ever before!